-The following website provides up-to-date information on PhD and other doctoral funding in music: http://www.postgraduatestudentships.co.uk/subject/18/pgr.
+The Postgraduate Studentships website provides up-to-date information on PhD and other doctoral funding in music.

-You may also find relevant information about research funding in music on the website of the following organisations and bodies:
+You may also find relevant information about research funding in music on the websites of the following organisations and funding bodies:

 - Art and Humanities Research Council